ericrsmith35/Flow-PB-List-View-with-Batch-Delete/README.md

   Overview and Instructions
 </a>

-12/26/20 - Eric Smith -   Refactored to use v3 of the Datatable component and the FlowActionsBasePack
+12/26/20 - Eric Smith -   Refactored to use v3 of the Datatable component